shapeandshare/dicebox.trainingservice/README.md

 Training Service
 ===============

-The training service is a REST API used to request training.
+The training service is a REST API used to request training asynchronously.

 Overview
 --------